bliemli/home-assistant-config/README.md

 Another possibility is to automatically switch the source of the amplifier to 'Phono' if the turntable is using energy.

-### Presence detection override switch

-Automatic presence detection isn't new, but too often I found myself manually setting my own presence via the developer tools because of a restart of Home Assistant.
-So I added a template-based switch which you might find useful.
-It reflects the real state but lets you manually override it.

 ## Screenshots

 ![Screenshot 1](images/ha01.png)